jmoyang/DATA310/Project1.md

 ### An analysis of the output that assesses and ranks all homes from best to worst deal
 * The good deals are defined by the positive difference between the predicted and the observed price (Predicted - Observed = Positive/"Good Dea" --> observed value is less than the predicted price).
 On the other hand, the bad deals are defined by the negative difference between the preticed and the observed price (Predicted - Observed = Negative/"Bad Dea" --> observed value is greater than the predicted price)
-* Interestingly, the most expensive house out of the data set is the worst deal out of 385 houses that were scrapped from Zillow.com.
+* If we generalize about the results , the Top 10 "Good Deal" houses has at least 4 bed and 4 bath rooms and most of them being over $1 Million in observed prices and greater than 3,000sqft.
+However, the Top 10 "Bad Deal" houses have similar characteristics.
+Nevertheless, the Top 10 worst deals are huge mansions, with most of them being larger than 5,000sqft.
+If we think about how D.C is a compact city, buying a huge mansion is obviously going to be extremely expensive.
+Interestingly, the most expensive house out of the data set is the worst deal out of 385 houses that were scrapped from Zillow.com.
 Also, as we can see, the zipcode doesn't really tell us anything (despite the data below being only two data sets from 385) as both the best and the worst deal are from the same zipcode.

    *  Best Deal
       *  | Observed Price | Address | # of Bed | # of Bath | Sqft | Predicited Price | Difference | Deal |
          |-------|---------|----------|-----------|------|------------------|------------|----|